The 1752 Group is a UK-based research and lobby organisation working to end staff-to-student sexual misconduct in higher education.

 - UK-wide sexual misconduct policy implementation

-The 1752 Group is lobbying for robust and effective policy and procedures to be implemented across higher education nationally for the specific recording, reporting and prevention of sexual misconduct by academic and professional services employees.
+The 1752 Group is lobbying for robust and effective policy and procedures to be implemented across higher education nationally for the specific recording, reporting and prevention of sexual misconduct by all university staff.